Compare Launderette Insurance

 Public liability Insurance

 This type of coverage is necessary just in case an unforeseen accident occurs.
-Whether you own a self service launderette or a full service garment cleaning service, the protection against accidents is a must to help prevent the closing of your business due to a lawsuit from a customer.
+Whether you own a self-service launderette or a full service garment cleaning service, the protection against accidents is a must to help prevent the closing of your business due to a lawsuit from a customer.

 Most accidents in this business sector are from slips on the floor from water being spilled.
 There are also numerous accidents from people being burned because dryers are present to help dry the clothes and can be dangerous.
 Both of these areas are covered with the proper public liability insurance coverage.

 There are additional hazards that can also be covered by this type of insurance policy.
 This is to cover the cost if a customer’s clothes are damaged while in your care.
-There are different levels of this type of coverage so you can choose the one that fits your needs and budget.
+There are different levels of this type of coverage so that you can choose the one that fits your needs and budget.

 Employee Liability Insurance